Your developing baby is learning about his tastes in weeks 11 to 14

 Even at this early age, your developing baby can develop hiccups, although you won’t feel them.
 His vocal cords will begin to develop around week 13.

-What other developments is your developing baby going through?
+What other developments is my baby going through in the 3rd month of pregnancy?

 During this stage of your pregnancy, your developing baby now weighs about one ounce (28 grams) and measures about 3 inches (7.6 centimeters) and his internal organs are now functioning.